Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 These results indicate that the governance layer successfully prioritizes safety and risk detection under simulated mission conditions and provide early evidence that a multi-agent AI governance system can support safe, reliable human-AI interaction in isolated, confined, extreme (I.C.E.) environments.
 ---
+We compared governance-constrained decisions to a simple single-agent baseline and observed improved safety-aligned escalation behavior, particularly in high-risk scenarios.
+This approach aligns with emerging research in AI safety emphasizing interpretability, human oversight, and reliable behavior under uncertainty.

 ## Limitations & Future Work